Early Stopping Chain-of-thoughts in Large Language Models: Related Work

 \section{Related Work}

 Our study belongs to the stream of efficient reasoning, which seeks to reduce reasoning length while preserving reasoning capabilities \citep{sui2025stop}.
 Prior studies in this area can be broadly categorized into three groups: input-side, model-side, and output-side efficiency.
+We compare previous methods with our proposed method ES-CoT in detail in Appendix \ref{appendix:rw}.

 \textbf{Input-side (Prompt-based) efficient reasoning.} These approaches enhance reasoning efficiency by controlling the input prompt, often based on task difficulty or explicit length constraints.
 For instance, Chain-of-Draft (CoD) \citep{xu2025chain} encourages step-by-step reasoning but restricts verbosity by requiring each step to be expressed in no more than five words.
 Similarly, Token-Budget \citep{han2024token} searches for optimal token budgets and incorporates them into prompts, thereby guiding the model to generate concise reasoning paths.